ionStici/frontend/2-css/selectors.md

 # Selectors

-A selector is used to target specific HTML elements to be styled by the declaration.
+In CSS, a selector is used to target and style specific HTML elements.

 ## Table of Content